June 2008

 See the Raising the Ratio website for further information about women in surveying.

-19th century engineers are 21st century heroes
+Spring 200419th century engineers are 21st century heroes

 Rod Rhys Jones has contributed to the latest film about Isambard Kingdom Brunel.
 Brunel was recently voted Greatest Southerner by the audiences of BBC South Today and BBC local radio listeners.
 The film to be broadcast by BBC South during March will examine his relationship with his, almost as equally famous, father, Marc.
 It also sets out to look at the generally accepted view that he was a great engineer whose schemes never made any money.
 Rod takes the view that "the system was incapable of supporting someone who was so far ahead of his time."